matomatical/AI-games/README.md

 > This repository is under construction.
 More details will be added when I
 > find time.
 If you want them sooner, remind me to find time by opening an
 > issue.
 Thanks for your patience!
+>
+> #### Status:
+>
+> Chexers (2019) is the only game completely documented.
+I will next add
+> Expendibots (2020).
+Later I will dig up information on the older games
+> and add this, and also I am considering digging up and adding a 'hall of
+> fame' with information about the winners of each year's tournament, and
+> linking to other repositories around GitHub with examplary students' code.

 ## Contents